What's Included in the Price

 NSW has separate licence classes for wet and dry plastering.
 Cornice work falls under the dry plastering scope.
 NSW Fair Trading requires a contractor licence for work valued over $5,000 (including GST).

-- Ask to see examples of completed cornice installations, particularly mitred corners (this is where quality shows)
+- Examples of completed cornice installations, particularly mitred corners (internal and external mitres are where quality shows)

-- If heritage matching is needed, confirm experience with custom profiles
+- For heritage matching, confirmed experience with custom profiles and mould-making

 A well-installed cornice makes a room.
 A badly mitred corner is noticeable every time you look up.
 Quality matters more than speed on this job.